How to Start a Small Business 101 — The Ultimate Guide

 Inventory Management: Bean Counting in its Truest Form

-Inventory management at its most basic level consists of counting how many of a given product (let’s say apples) you have for sale in the morning, keeping track of that number, then reducing it by one each time an apple is sold.
+Inventory management — especially when first starting a small business — at its most basic level consists of counting how many of a given product (let’s say apples) you have for sale in the morning, keeping track of that number, then reducing it by one each time an apple is sold.
 At the end of the sales day, you count the leftover apples and make sure the number of apples in your inventory system matches whatever you actually have in store.
 When you have an accurate apple count, you call your supplier and order as many as you need to make sure you have enough on hand for the next day.

 Seems simple right?
 Well, yes and no. Inventory management can become very complicated once you factor in issues like product lifecycle (how quickly do the apples go bad?), variable amounts of raw goods in a single item (how many apples went into that apple turnover you sold?), delivery times (how quickly you can get new apples?), and variable wholesale apple costs (how much did you pay for that particular bunch of apples?).